 Best 1080p 144Hz Gaming Monitor for PS5

-Gaming on a competitive level means that there’s no leeway for frame drops and input lag, as every frame and every input could mean the difference between a win and a loss.
-Hence, why a 1080p monitor has been selected, as this is a resolution the Playstation 5 can easily handle no matter what the title.
-Instead of for the resolutions, its processing power can be utilized for maintaining high framerates, which are especially useful for first or third person shooters.
+Gaming on a competitive level means that there’s no leeway for frame-drops and-input lag.
+Every registered button-press could mean the difference between a win and a loss.
+Hence, why we’ve chosen a 1080p monitor for competitive gaming, as this is a resolution the Playstation 5 can easily handle no matter what the title.
+Instead of handling a high resolution, at 1080p its processing power can be utilized for maintaining high framerates, which are especially useful for first or third person shooters.

-The IPS panel of this monitor allows for a wide viewing angle of 178 degrees, both vertically and horizontally, which is ideal for playing console games with others in an offline setting.
-Additionally, this panel has an 8-bit depth, and can display upwards of 1.68 million colors; covering 99% of the sRGB color space, 75% of the Adobe RGB color space, and 72% of the NTSC spectrum.
-The static contrast ratio of the VG279Q is 1,000 to one, and its brightness level can reach up to 400 nits.
+A monitor that features this resolution-framerate combination, while still utilizing HDMI 2.0 for its display connectivity, is the LG 27GL650F-B. Its 27-inch display features an IPS panel that is capable of maintaining a wide viewing angle of 178 degrees – both horizontally and vertically – which is great for playing games with others in person.
+The panel has an eight-bit depth, and includes Frame Rate Control (FRC).
+The W-LED backlight of the LG 27GL650F-B can display up to 1.68 million colors: covering 99% of the sRGB color space, 78% of the DCI P3 color space, 72% of the NTSC spectrum, and 58% of the ITU-R Recommendation BT 2020 (Rec.2020) color space.
+It has a static contrast ratio of 1,000 to one, a brightness level that can reach 400 nits, and HDR10 compatibility.

 Best 1440p 144Hz Gaming Monitor for PS5